 Thus, in a properly constructed QSF, there is no constructive receipt or economic benefit, and, as such, there is no receipt or ownership of funds.

-The ability to structure or assign from a QSF trust is well-established and widely implemented.
+The ability to structure or assign from a Qualified Settlement Fund is well-established and widely implemented.
 A structure requires that the QSF trust assign the defendant’s original settlement obligation (which was transferred to the QSF), its liability, and associated assets to a third party (an insurance carrier or assignment company).
-If a claimant or attorney had ownership or control over the QSF assets, there would be actual receipt of funds and thus no ability to structure or assign.
+If a claimant or attorney had ownership or control over the Qualified Settlement Fund assets, there would be actual receipt of funds and thus no ability to structure or assign.
 Because of this, no insurance carrier or assignment company would agree to any such assignments.
 Accepting this proposition would render decades of court precedent, tax precedent, IRS precedent, and business structures null and void—a ludicrous proposition.

 If it were correct that the claimants owned funds in a QSF, then “Actual Receipt” would occur upon the funding of the QSF, triggering immediate taxation and eliminating the ability to structure or assign the settlement proceeds.
 Pattern and practice demonstrate that this is not the case.
 In the multiple decades of the history of QSFs, the IRS has never found nor asserted ownership (actual receipt) of funds held in an adequately constructed QSF.
 The IRS’ past Private Letter approvals and audits of QSFs show no corresponding enforcement action by the IRS.
-Accordingly, the notion of ownership of the QSF funds by the claimants is unsupported by fact, history, and legal doctrine.
-The IRS’ consistent actions demonstrate beyond any possible argument the falsity of asserting ownership of QSFs by the claimants.
+Accordingly, the notion of ownership of the Qualified Settlement Fund funds by the claimants is unsupported by fact, history, and legal doctrine.
+The IRS’ consistent actions demonstrate beyond any possible argument the falsity of claimants asserting ownership of the Qualified Settlement Fund or its property.

-When it comes to QSF ownership, Congress has not expressed its intent, so the IRS’ determination will be controlling.
-The IRS has issued a regulation stating that “if a fund, account, or trust that is a qualified settlement fund could be classified as a trust within the meaning of §301.7701–4 [of the CFR], it is classified as a qualified settlement fund for all purposes of the Internal Revenue Code...”18 Section 301.7701–4 of the CFR says that a “‘trust’ as used in the Internal Revenue Code refers to an arrangement created…by an inter vivos declaration whereby trustees take title to property for the purpose of protecting or conserving it…”19
+Regarding QSF ownership, Congress has expressed its intent in § 468B, so the IRS’ determination will be controlling.
+The IRS has issued a regulation stating that “if a fund, account, or trust that is a qualified settlement fund could be classified as a trust within the meaning of § 301.7701–4 [of the CFR], it is classified as a qualified settlement fund for all purposes of the Internal Revenue Code...”16 Section 301.7701–4 of the CFR says that a “‘trust’ as used in the Internal Revenue Code refers to an arrangement created…by an inter vivos declaration whereby trustees take title to property …”17

-Pursuant to the plain language of the statutes and regulations, with the application of the Chevron Deference Doctrine, and with the over three decades of IRS precedent clearly showing the IRS’ interpretation of “ownership” for QSF purposes, the matter of ownership of the QSF and its assets is fully settled and establishes that the claimants are NOT the owners of the QSF or its assets.
+Pursuant to the plain language of the statutes and regulations, and with the over three decades of IRS precedent clearly showing the IRS’ interpretation of “ownership” for QSF purposes, the matter of ownership of the QSF and its assets is fully settled and establishes that the claimants are NOT the owners of the QSF or its assets.
 No reasonable court would find that the trustee of a QSF Trust is not the owner of the QSF Trust’s assets.

-QSF trusts are a valuable and common-place settlement tool, but it is essential to understand these trusts’ ownership structure.
+Qualified Settlement Funds are a valuable and common-place settlement tool, but it is essential to understand these trusts’ ownership structure.
 Assets held in a QSF trust are statutorily established to be owned by the QSF, not the claimants nor their attorney agents.
 Said QSF assets are “legally titled” in the name of the trustee.
-Further, a QSF trustee is solely empowered to vest rights to QSF trust assets in beneficiaries in the trustee’s sole and absolute discretion.
+Further, a QSF trustee is solely empowered to vest rights to Qualified Settlement Funds assets in beneficiaries in the trustee’s sole and absolute discretion.
 Additionally, because the sole act of funding a QSF does not vest any party with rights to such assets, the constructive receipt and economic benefit doctrines are not triggered.
-Finally, a QSF’s duration under §1.468B-1 is defined by the time taken to fulfill its intended purpose and resolve all related secondary matters such as liens, secondary litigation, appeals, and other conditional matters.
+Finally, a QSF’s duration under § 1.468B-1 is defined by the time taken to fulfill its intended purpose and resolve all related secondary matters such as liens, secondary litigation, appeals, and other conditional matters.
 This flexible duration, combined with the safeguards of a QSF, offers a comprehensive solution for managing settlement funds.
-A QSF enjoys the status and protection of a trust and does not convey ownership to the claimants until the trustee has resolved applicable secondary claims and allocated and vested a right to a distribution.
+A Qualified Settlement Fund enjoys the status and protection of a trust and does not convey ownership to the claimants until the trustee has resolved applicable secondary claims and allocated and vested a right to a distribution.

 A comprehensive guide to the benefits, roles, and definitions of Qualified Settlement Funds (QSFs) for resolving complex legal disputes and maximizing tax advantages.